dougeby/IntuneDocs/intune/app-based-conditional-access-intune-create.md

 This article describes on how to set up app-based conditional access policies for apps that are part of the list of approved apps.
 The list of approved apps consists of apps that were tested by Microsoft.

 > [!IMPORTANT]
 > This article walks through the steps to add an app-based conditional access policy.
-Note that you can use the same steps when adding apps such as SharePoint Online, Microsoft Teams, and Microsoft Exchange from the list of approved apps.
+Note that you can use the same steps when adding apps such as SharePoint Online, Microsoft Teams, and Microsoft Exchange Online from the list of approved apps.

 ### To create an app-based conditional access policy